sharanharsoor/chunking/README.md

 Transform your documents into perfectly sized chunks for RAG systems, vector databases, LLM processing, and content analysis with multi-core processing and memory-efficient streaming for large files.

+> **Platform Support**: Linux and macOS only.
+Windows support is not currently available.

 ---

 ## 🚀 **Quick Start**